MOj0/LoR-Bot/README.md

 # Notes

+In case you get a `Warning: card with key: [card_key] not found.` you can delete the `card_sets` folder and restart the program.
+In case it still does not work, it might be because Riot decided not to make all cards publicly available (I am guessing some special skills), and there is nothing I can do about it.
+Altough bot won't recognize all cards in that case, it should still play just fine.

 This bot is very limited in terms of funcionality:

 - Every information about a card (apart from its position) is **static**, which means it **does not consider unit's change in stats** (attack, health, mana, additional keywords ...)